fiwippi/tanuki/README.md

 - Full OPDS feature support for v1.2 and v2.0

 ### Implementation Improvements
-- Split the library and the data dir
 - WASM frontend for the API
 - Minimise final JS and CSS file
 - Use more go routines to speed up data processing functions